A Long Way Home

 Today, Angelica knows there is a solution for her.
 It is being revealed in slight improvements in her experience day after day.
 It is a path of a thousand breaths, and more.

 Most wonderfully, she is not bitter.
 Instead Angelica sees that she has the magic and mystery of mercy in her life.
-Recently she has begun to offer that mercy to others.
-She teaches what she needs.
-And the world slowly heals with her.
+Recently, she has begun to offer that mercy to others by teaching what she needs while the world slowly heals with her.
+Suddenly doors have begun to open for her artistic expressions.
+The healing has finally taken hold through mercy.

 “You’re looking for yourself,” said the wiseman.
 “Where did you lose you?
 It is there you will be found.”